 Know Your Vehicle

 The best choice if you off-road and have a pick-up or Jeep is a fiberglass antenna or a magnet mount antenna.
 These are the two top recommendations from us.
 If you’ve got a metal roof, a magnet mount antenna is an awesome choice.
-A Jeep or off-road vehicle that may get beat up a bit more, we strongly recommend a fiberglass antenna.
+For a Jeep or off-road vehicle that may get beat up a bit more, we strongly recommend a fiberglass antenna.
 When you’re picking your mount, you want to make sure you’ve got a good vehicle ground.
 If you don’t, your antenna is not going to work.
 You can’t mount an antenna to your spare tire, because it simply won’t work.
 Instead, you’ll want to mount it to your vehicle frame or to a place where you can very easily ground out that mount to the frame.
 Consider your specific vehicle too.
 There are a lot of mounting locations that will vary based on your vehicle.

 We have a wizard right here that will give you specific recommendations for the mounts based on the type of vehicle you have.
 There’s a good chance we have a specific mount just for your vehicle make and model.
-And if not, head on over to our mount page where we’ve got all different types of mounts based on location, type and where you want to mount them.
+And if not, head on over to our mount page where we’ve got all different types of mounts based on location, type, and where you want to mount them.
 Again, if you’ve got a Jeep or pickup truck, check out our specific guides for both of those vehicles.